 A study conducted on a very large population sample from four different countries suggests that people with long working hours are at increased risk of developing atrial fibrillation.

 Atrial fibrillation (A-fib) is a heart condition characterized by a fast, irregular heart rate.
-The Centers for Disease Control and Prevention (CDC) estimate that between 2.7 and 6.1 million people in the United States have been diagnosed with A-fib.
+The Centers for Disease Control and Prevention (CDC)

 While there are no statistics available for the global incidence of this heart condition, studies predict that the number of A-fib patients worldwide is on the rise.